EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

 - Option to time out responses that take too long
+- Option to verify that binding hostnames are valid in public suffix list
 - HTTPS redirection
 - API-based password authentication
 - ACME for certificates